Cleanup projects for Restoring rivers, lakes, and beaches is important as they are integral parts of our ecosystem.

 Ganga River:

-2. Solid waste, including plastic bags, bottles, and other debris, accumulates along the banks of the Ganga, adversely affecting water quality and aquatic biodiversity.
+- Solid waste, including plastic bags, bottles, and other debris, accumulates along the banks of the Ganga.
+Consequently, this accumulation adversely affects water quality and aquatic biodiversity.
+Moreover, the presence of such waste exacerbates environmental degradation in the region.

-3. Various initiatives under the National Mission for Clean Ganga (NMCG) aim to address solid waste pollution in the Ganga River basin, including waste management projects and riverfront development schemes.
+- Various initiatives and cleanup projects under the National Mission for Clean Ganga (NMCG) aim to address solid waste pollution in the Ganga River basin, including waste management projects and riverfront development schemes.

 Yamuna River:

-3. Efforts by local authorities and environmental organizations focus on cleaning up the Yamuna River and implementing waste management solutions to reduce solid waste pollution.
+- Efforts by local authorities and environmental organizations primarily focus on cleaning up the Yamuna River and simultaneously implementing waste management solutions to reduce solid waste pollution.

 Sabarmati River:

-2. Solid waste, including plastic waste and other debris, accumulates along the banks of the Sabarmati, posing environmental and aesthetic concerns.
+- Solid waste, including plastic waste and other debris, gradually accumulates along the banks of the Sabarmati, thereby posing environmental and aesthetic concerns.

-3. Cleanup drives and awareness campaigns led by local governments and community groups aim to mitigate solid waste pollution in the Sabarmati River and restore its ecosystem.
+- Cleanup Projects drives and awareness campaigns led by local governments and community groups aim to mitigate solid waste pollution in the Sabarmati River and restore its ecosystem.
+Specifically, these efforts focus on reducing pollution while promoting sustainable practices to ensure long-term environmental health.

 Krishna River:

-3. Efforts by local governments and environmental organizations are underway to address solid waste pollution in the Krishna River basin through cleanup drives and waste management initiatives.
+- Efforts by local governments and environmental organizations are underway to address solid waste pollution in the Krishna River basin through cleanup Project drives and waste management initiatives.

 Godavari River:

-2. Urbanization and industrialization along the banks of the Godavari have led to increased solid waste generation and improper disposal practices, contributing to pollution levels in the river.
+- Urbanization and industrialization along the banks of the Godavari have led to increased solid waste generation and improper disposal practices.
+Consequently, these activities have contributed to higher pollution levels in the river.

-3. Various government and non-governmental initiatives are working towards reducing solid waste pollution in the Godavari River, including community clean-up efforts and awareness campaigns.
+- Various government and non-governmental initiatives are working towards reducing solid waste pollution in the Godavari River.
+For instance, community clean-up efforts and awareness campaigns are among these initiatives.
+Additionally, these combined actions aim to address the issue from multiple angles.

 Kaveri River: